 The LDAG is a new user led organisation providing an alternative choice for Deaf people in Leicester, Leicestershire and Rutland.

 ‘Open House’, is a great place to meet on a Monday.
-The session runs from 10am to 12.30pm at the All Nations Centre next door to our office.
-The session is run by the LDAG volunteers and is an opportunity for Deaf people and hearing friends to get together for a chat, have a cuppa and this runs along side a free letter translation and information service.
+The session runs from 11:30am at No.12 next door to the LDAG office.
+The session is run by the LDAG volunteers and is an opportunity for Deaf people and hearing friends to get together for a chat, have a cuppa.
+This also runs alongside a free letter translation and information service.
 The open house is also a great opportunity for people just to come along and have a chat and practice their BSL skills.
-Please take a look at there website for further info. www.ldag.org.uk
+Please take a look at their website for further info. www.ldag.org.uk